Community-centered design

 • Plan for how to respond to signs of trauma and build it into your materials

-• Remove or revise content, script, or questions as needed
+• Remove or revise content, scripts, or questions as needed

 Realize

-Realize the impact that trauma has had on individuals and their interactions with people and systems of power and oppression.
-Identify historical oppression and policies that have oppressed specific groups.
-(If you haven’t already taken the time to learn how power structures can affect the people you serve, now would be a good time to do so.)
+Realize the impact that trauma has had on individuals and their interactions with people and institutions.
+Identify historical oppression and policies that have negatively impacted specific groups.
+If you haven’t already taken the time to learn how power structures can affect the people you serve, now would be a good time to do so.

 Recognize